LOADING ...

 Bắt đầu làm bài nào

-Roosevelt we've betrayed
+Roosevelt we've been

 I it was me